xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product-specific_attributes.md

 5. Click **Save changes**.
 The attribute will be assigned to the product.
     Now if you check the **Specification** tab on the product details page, you will be able to see the attribute you have added:
     ![]({{site.baseurl}}/attachments/7504853/7602459.png)

+{% note info %}
+If you want to add product specific attributes in bulk use import feature as described in {% link "CSV import: Product attribute values" ref_Z7XdREZl %}
+{% endnote %}

 ## Viewing a product's list of product-specific attributes